List of subdivisions of County Dublin: Local government areas

-For the elections to the Dáil, the boundaries of the constituencies must respect the overall boundaries of the Dublin.

-Usage
+Usage of County Dublin

-While no organ of the state continues to officially recognise the former county of Dublin, there are certain exceptions.
+While County Dublin is not recognised as a local government area, the term "County Dublin" remains in common usage, including by state organs.
+County Dublin is a recognised placename in the Placenames Database of Ireland.
+Residents in all four local government areas share a collective Dublin identity.
+Dublin is still organised as a county by the Gaelic Athletic Association in the case of Dublin GAA.

+The Central Statistics Office published a county report from the 2022 census for County Dublin as a whole.
+County Dublin is a NUTS III statistical region in Ireland, as recognised by the European Union.
+Dublin is a strategic planning area within the Eastern and Midland Region.

+Although the Electoral Commission should, as far as practicable, avoid breaching county boundaries when recommending Dáil constituencies, this does not include the boundaries of a city or the boundary between the three counties in Dublin.

 During the COVID-19 pandemic in the Republic of Ireland, both the Department of Health and the Department of the Taoiseach referred to "County Dublin" when reporting county-by-county incidences and when announcing local lockdowns, rather than using the term "Dublin Region" or its four local government areas.
 Further, the Dublin Chamber of Commerce refers to Dublin as both a county and a region interchangeably.

-The term "County Dublin" is a recognised placename for all four local government areas collectively.
-The term still in common use and residents in all four local government areas share a collective Dublin identity.
-Dublin is still organised as a county by the Gaelic Athletic Association in the case of Dublin GAA.